Wilhelm Adam

-World War II
+Early career

 Born in 1893, Adam attended from 1908 to 1913 the teacher training college in Schlüchtern.
 From October 1913 to January 1919 Adam served in the Imperial German Army.
 He saw action during World War I and reached the rank of Lieutenant.
+After the war, Adam joined the Nazi Party and participated in the Beer Hall Putsch.
+In the 1930s, he joined the Stahlhelm, and later the Sturmabteilung.
 Adam and his wife had two children, a daughter and a son.
-His son was killed in France at the start of World War II on 16 May 1940.
+His son was killed in France in World War II on 16 May 1940.

+World War II

 In 1939 Adam was appointed an adjutant in the XXIII Army Corps, under the Army Commanders Walther von Reichenau and later in 1941, Friedrich Paulus.
 On 17 December 1942, he was awarded the Knight's Cross of the Iron Cross.
 On 31 January 1943, now a colonel, Adam was captured by the Soviet Army after the surrender at Stalingrad, where he was interrogated by Nikolay Dyatlenko.
 While a prisoner of war, he went to the Central Anti-Fascist School at Krasnogorsk and became a member of the National Committee for a Free Germany.
 He was also sentenced to death in absentia by a Nazi German court.

 Concerning the war, Adam states, "That the Second World War started by Hitler's Germany was a crime not only against the peoples attacked by us, but also against the German nation, did not occur to us.
 And because of this, we did not recognize the deeper reasons for the defeat on the Volga, superiority of the socialist state and social system, whose sharp sword was the Soviet army."

 Post-war period

-In 1948, Adam returned to the Soviet Zone of Germany.
+In 1948, Adam returned to Germany, specifically to what had become the Soviet occupation zone in Germany.
 He was among the co-founders of the National Democratic Party of Germany, an East German political party that acted as an organization for former members of the Nazi Party and the Wehrmacht.
 From 1948 to 1949 he worked as a consultant for the Saxony state government.
 From 1950 to 1952 he was Saxony's finance minister and from 1949 to 1963 a member of East Germany's Volkskammer.

 In 1952, Adam became a colonel in the Kasernierte Volkspolizei (KVP) ("Barracked People's Police"), the forerunner of the East German National People's Army.
 From 1953 to 1956 he was commander of the Officers' College of the KVP – and later became the National People's Army.
 In 1958, Adam was sent into retirement.
 He kept on working, though, for the Working Group of Former Officers.
 In 1968 he was decorated with the Banner of Labor, and on the occasion of the twenty-eighth anniversary of East Germany's founding on 7 October 1977, he was appointed major general, retired in the East German Army.

 Adam died on 24 November 1978 in Dresden.